Bolt d'Oro: 2017: two-year-old season

 Bolt d'Oro joined Mick Ruis's stable in the spring of 2017 and posted his first workout on May 11.
-He caught the attention of handicappers with an excellent workout on July 22 of 59 seconds flat for 5 furlongs – the best time of 93 such workouts on the day.
+He caught the attention of handicappers with a workout on July 22 of 59 seconds flat for 5 furlongs – the best time of 93 such workouts on the day.
 As a result, he was the odds-on favorite for his first start in a maiden special weight race at Del Mar on August 5.
 He broke poorly but quickly made his way through the field and dueled for the early lead.
 In the stretch, he responded to a challenge from Bank Walker to draw off for a 2 1/4-length win.

-Ruis then decided to step Bolt d'Oro up in class for the Grade I Del Mar Futurity on September 4.
+Ruis then stepped Bolt d'Oro up in class for the Grade I Del Mar Futurity on September 4.
 He again broke poorly, settling near the back of the field behind a fast early pace.
 The colt started to make up ground while racing wide around the turn, then dueled with Zatter down the stretch.
 He drew clear near the wire to win by three-quarters of a length with the favorite, Run Away, well back in third.

 On September 30, Bolt d'Oro entered the FrontRunner Stakes at Santa Anita Park as the odds-on favorite in a field of nine.
 He broke well and stalked the early pace set by Take the One O One.
-He took the lead turning into the stretch and continued to draw away, ultimately winning by 7 3/4 lengths over Solomini.
+He took the lead turning into the stretch and continued to draw away, winning by 7 3/4 lengths over Solomini.

 Bolt d'Oro made his final start of the year in the Breeders' Cup Juvenile at Del Mar on November 4.
-Once again the odds-on favorite, he stumbled at the start and fell well behind the early leaders, then had to check his stride in heavy traffic.
+Once again the odds-on favorite, he stumbled at the start and fell well behind the early leaders, then had to check in heavy traffic.
 Around the final turn, he swung extremely wide to find racing room and started to make up ground rapidly.
 However, he could not close down the early advantage of Good Magic, who won by 4 1/2 lengths, and Solomini, who finished a length ahead of Bolt d'Oro in second.

-In the Eclipse Award voting for American Champion Two-Year-Old Male Horse, Bolt d'Oro finished second to Good Magic by just 18 votes.
+In the Eclipse Award voting for American Champion Two-Year-Old Male Horse, Bolt d'Oro finished second to Good Magic by 18 votes.
 The two horses were given an equal rating of 126 pounds in The Jockey Club's juvenile rankings, formerly known as the Experimental Free Handicap.